• Skip to main content

 • Sift dry ingredients together.
 Line a baking tray with parchment paper.
 Into a large mixing bowl, sift in your dry ingredients; flour, baking powder and salt.
 Add in the sugar and stir together.

-• Combine wet into the dry ingredients.
-Make a well in the dry mix and pour in the whisked egg and milk mixture into the centre.
+• Combine wet with the dry ingredients.
+Make a well in the dry mix and pour the whisked egg and milk mixture into the centre.
 Use a fork to stir until the mixture just starts to come together to form a dough.
 It will still be very shaggy at this point and feel quite sticky.
 If necessary, use your hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.

 • Bring the dough together and roll it out.
 Tip the scone mix onto a lightly floured surface and using your hands, bring it together and gently flatten it out.

 • Cut out scone rounds.
-Dip a 6 cm (21⁄4-inch) cookie cutter in flour and stamp out 4 or 5 rounds.
+Dip a 6 cm (2 1⁄4-inch) cookie cutter in flour and stamp out 4 or 5 rounds.
 Make sure that you don’t twist the cutter when pressing down as this can make the scones wonky when they bake.
 (They still taste the same so don't fret if you do twist it a bit.)
-Place the scones on the prepared baking tray so they're just touching each other.

 • Cut scones from the remaining dough and bake.
 Gather any scraps and push them together with your hands until another disc is formed.
 Cut out as many rounds as you can with this leftover dough.
-Note, that they won't rise quite as much as the first round, as you’ve worked the dough more than the first scones.
-Place on the baking tray with the others.

-• Egg wash and bake.
 Using the egg wash that you set aside earlier, brush the tops of the scones.
 Take care not to let any drip down the sides of the scones as this can inhibit their rise.
 Bake for 15-18 minutes until golden brown and well risen.
-Serve scones warm with cream and jam.
-Best eaten the day they are made.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.